Main Content

 I scrolled to the bottom of the article, and instead of letting me scroll back up, this pop-up appeared and disrupted my browsing experience.

 I have worked on blog-heavy websites prior to working in Promet.
-Usually, those sites run on ad revenue, so I had to figure out a way to not disrupt user experience as much as I can while still allowing those sites to earn money.
+Usually, those sites run on ad revenue, so I had to figure out a way to not disrupt user experience as much as I could while still allowing those sites to earn money.

 For me, it’s UX first—ads have their place, but they have to fit within a good user experience.